 International Plant Breeding Seminar Series

-NC State University’s Plant Breeding Consortium is pleased to announce a new seminar series in International Plant Breeding.
+NC State University’s Plant Breeding Consortium is pleased to announce its sixth virtual seminar series on International Plant Breeding.

 Building a Global Platform

 The fall series will consist of six seminars over the course of consecutive weeks beginning October 5 – November 9, 2023, on Thursdays from 11:00 am to 12:00 pm EST.

 Our goal is to build a platform that would bring together a global community of persons directly or indirectly working in plant breeding, or with just the interest to learn about what is fueling plant breeding in different parts of the world.
 We would appreciate your help in forwarding this invitation to other colleagues and institutions that might be interested in attending or participating.

 Please distribute in your respective institutions and with other colleagues.
 We look forward to your participation.Dr.
 Carlos Iglesias, Director